oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 Table 5 gives the top rows of our dataset `german_firms.csv`, which has firms' native names and international names.
-We will use the column of `name_international` as native times might have special german characters like ö or ü.
+We will use the column of `name_international` as native names might have special german characters like ö or ü.

 <div class="table-caption">